-The total costs of both cases amounted to £90,000.
-The firm tried to force the sale of my home to recover their costs, but eventually settled for £30,000 in February 2001, because I had young children under 18 years old and they would have had to wait until the youngest was 18 before they could sell my home.
+The firm tried to force the sale of my home to recover their costs, but eventually settled for £30,000 in February 2001, because I had young children under 18 years old and they would have had to wait until the youngest was 18 before they could sell our home.

 In the end the firm conned me out of £62,439.

 The architect of the scam was LM.
 I produced a typed transcript describing the events that took place and gave it to her.
 LM took my evidence, fabricated her own evidence and concocted a fictitious case which they took to trial.

 The revised documents were sent to the barrister that they had appointed to advise them.